 - Students need to research the area in which they wish to do their work experience, and complete the preferred company portion of the Work Experience Application Form;

-- An updated and detailed resume and cover letter expressing your career aspirations and how this internship will contribute to establishing your early career path.
+- An updated and detailed resume and cover letter expressing your career aspirations and how this work experience will contribute to establishing your early career path.

 Deadline for Applications

 Students may, at any time, organise work experience directly with an Organisation.
-However, if you would like assistance from the Internship & Industry Placement Coordinator, the deadline for applications is 4pm Friday Week 6 of the current semester for the following semester’s placement.
+However, if you would like assistance from the Industry Relations Manager, the deadline for applications is 4pm Friday Week 6 of the current semester for the following semester’s placement.

-Opportunities exist to undertake internships for three weeks full-time during semester breaks, or one day per week throughout the semester.
+Opportunities to undertake work experience varies and can range from three weeks full-time during semester breaks to one day per week throughout the semester.
 How this time is allocated over the semester will depend upon the requirements of the placement organisation.
 Further research may also be expected away from the work place environment.

-While taking part in the internship students will be required to undertake a series of related duties for the chosen organisation.
+While taking part in the work experience students will be required to undertake a series of related duties for the chosen organisation.
 The exact nature of these tasks will be decided upon by the company supervisor and will vary from organisation to organisation.
 It may be difficult to provide specific details of these tasks well in advance.
-If doing an Internship, please ensure you voice your preferences with your Academic Supervisor.
+If doing work experience, please ensure you voice your preferences with your Academic Supervisor.

-Any Bond University student who has been successful in gaining a workplace internship is a representative of the University at all times.
+Any Bond University student who has been successful in gaining work experience is a representative of the University at all times.
 As such, they are expected to uphold a high standard of conduct.
-This means interns should be punctual, conscientious, reliable and discreet while ensuring an acceptable standard of dress is worn.
+This means students should be punctual, conscientious, reliable and discreet while ensuring an acceptable standard of dress is worn.

-In order to be courteous to your placement provider, if at any time a student cannot attend to any of the duties required as part of their internship, they must notify their employer and the Internship & Industry Placement Coordinator as early as possible.
+In order to be courteous to your placement provider, if at any time a student cannot attend to any of the duties required as part of their work experience, they must notify their employer and the Industry Relations Manager as early as possible.